 There is more than one way to develop and maintain a successful job rotation program.
 Depending on your company’s size, resources, and unique needs, you might take various approaches to create your own program.
 Here are some tried-and-true methods to incorporate into your planning process, regardless of the direction it takes down the road:

 - Communicate with the whole company about the job cross-training program.
-For there to be less mystery as to what the organization is doing, it is wise to share a detailed explanation, complete with Q&A sessions, with everyone in the company.
+For there to be less mystery about what the organization is doing, it is wise to share a detailed explanation, complete with Q&A sessions, with everyone in the company.
 Explain the what, how, when and why of it all.

 - Identify all essential roles and each role’s critical needs.
-One of the most common early steps in this process is identifying which roles are the most important ones to get backup alignment for ASAP.
+One of the most common early steps in this process is identifying which roles are the most important ones to get back up alignment for ASAP.
 A PEO can help you identify these gaps in staffing.

 - Create (or update) job descriptions.
 If your organization has not yet done so, you need to create job descriptions that the cross-trained employee can reference.
 Keep these descriptions current as job roles evolve, as they will be the employees’ compass in the cross-training and backup experience.

 - Determine the ideal “bench strength” for each role.
-Knowing which roles to attack first and the critical duties within those jobs is important, but you also need to determine when a cross-trained employee is ready to step into the role if necessary.
+Knowing which roles to attack first and the critical duties within those jobs is important, but you must also determine when a cross-trained employee is ready to step into the role if necessary.
 The finish line for the training is different for each role.

 - Develop a training or shadowing schedule.
 It’s important to create a program for training.
 Do not wing it.
 For each position that your organization wants to cross-train team members for, develop a written program (or plan) to ensure that all critical aspects of the job are adequately covered.

-- Before cross-training, orient and prepare receiving employees and/or teams.
+- Before cross-training, orient and prepare to receive employees and/or teams.
 Give some setup and prep time to each employee you are asking to cross-train another.
 For some people, having another employee peeking over their shoulder, asking questions all day, and impeding their space is extremely taxing.
 Make sure you have laid the groundwork so the process is smooth and enjoyable for all.

 - Evaluate the process, particularly with each cross-training event.
-Always evaluate your methods and practices in real time.
+Always evaluate your methods and practices in real-time.
 Make improvements and capitalize on what is working well.

 - Assess annually.
 Your team should review the program on an annual basis.
 Are the company’s needs being met?
 Is the desired concept and purpose of cross-training being fulfilled?